simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

     let skipPostDeploymentMigrations = "true"
 ```

-Lastly we need a list of TaskDefinitionKeyValuePairArgs that we can use to configure the Mastodon container.
-We can use the `input` function to create a TaskDefinitionKeyValuePairArgs that is not a secret and the `io` function to create a TaskDefinitionKeyValuePairArgs that is a secret.
+Finally, we need a list of `TaskDefinitionKeyValuePairArgs` that we can use to configure the Mastodon containers.
+For the secret values, we use Pulumi`s `Output.CreateSecret` function so that the secret is not logged during deplyment and masked in the Pulumi state file.
+By using the `Output.CreateSecret` function once in the definition of the list, the entire list will be classified as secret in the Pulumi status file.

 ```fsharp
 let mastodonContainerEnvVariables  = inputList [